shsagir/play-area-sync/docs/app-uni.md

 Unless your project is very resource intensive, there is virtually no application type which won't fit.
 To name a few:

-* Company homepages
+* CMS driven websites
-* Small community sites
+* Static websites
 * Small e-shops
 * Blogs
 * Weekend projects